ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 These nodes are to edit the text weights, so to customize how the prompts will be interpreted.

-The shared example weights does not contain any "knowledge" but the vector representations of the words affected.
+The shared example weights does not contain any "knowledge" but the vector representations of the words/text affected.

 I do not provide any guarantee of result regarding AI safety.
 This is all experimental.